Red Alert (1977 film): Plot

-Bolen's suspicions are raised when he learns that the wife of Howard Ives, one of the men trapped in the containment, has just been found dead, an apparent suicide.
-Visiting Ives's home, Bolen finds materials that could have been used to make a number of home-made bombs.
-When a sound resembling human breathing is overheard on speakers linked to the containment area, Bolen suspects that someone is still alive inside the reactor.
-One of the men on Bolen's team finds Ives's lunchbox, and discovers one of Ives's bombs inside.
-Bolen theorizes that Ives's plans to sabotage the reactor were derailed by a freak accident.
+Brolen's suspicions are raised when he learns that the wife of Howard Ives, one of the men trapped in the containment, has just been found dead, an apparent suicide.
+Visiting Ives's home, Brolen finds materials that could have been used to make a number of home-made bombs.
+When a sound resembling human breathing is overheard on speakers linked to the containment area, Brolen suspects that someone is still alive inside the reactor.
+One of the men on Brolen's team finds Ives's lunchbox, and discovers one of Ives's bombs inside.
+Brolen theorizes that Ives's plans to sabotage the reactor were derailed by a freak accident.
 A detailed investigation of Ives's use of PROTEUS shows that the plant worker had inquired as to the plant's various systems, essentially using the computer to teach him how circumvent its ability to protect the plant.
-Coupled with the recent death of Ives's daughter, a radical killed during a botched arrest, Ives's conduct convinces Bolen that they are facing an emergency partially based in sabotage.
+Coupled with the recent death of Ives's daughter, a radical killed during a botched arrest, Ives's conduct convinces Brolen that they are facing an emergency partially based in sabotage.

-Bolen realizes that he has no choice but to enter the reactor.
+Brolen realizes that he has no choice but to enter the reactor.
 If Ives is alive, they need him to explain where the remaining bombs are.
-Disobeying Stone's orders, Bolen enters the reactor area and finds that there's no radiation.
-Among the bodies of other workers, Bolen find that Ives is still alive.
-Before Bolen can extract information from Ives, he sees that an overhead crane has begun moving.
+Disobeying Stone's orders, Brolen enters the reactor area and finds that there's no radiation.
+Among the bodies of other workers, Brolen find that Ives is still alive.
+Before Brolen can extract information from Ives, he sees that an overhead crane has begun moving.
 Stone, remembering that the fuel rods were due to be changed, realizes that the crane, under computer control, is following its orders to open the reactor.
 Because the reactor is still “hot”, opening the reactor now will trigger a nuclear release.
-Bolen and Wyche struggle with the crane's hook, preventing it from opening the reactor containment vessel.
+Brolen and Wyche struggle with the crane's hook, preventing it from opening the reactor containment vessel.